chfoo/cobbletext/INSTALL.md

 Assumes Linux-like environment.

-Install the emsdk and activate the SDK.
-The latest SDK should work, except for older pre-compiled bitcode.
+Install the emsdk and activate the SDK version 1.38.48

 ### Building the library